 The Rosseland Centre for Solar Physics is hosted by the Institute of Theoretical Astrophysics at the University of Oslo.
 The centre aims to understand how the Earths closest star actually works.
 RoCs was established in 2017.

 Centre leader: Professor Mats Carlsson, Institute for Theoretical Astrophysics.

 The centre aims to give important contributions to the understanding of the biology, chemistry and physics of the molecules.
 The centre is shared equally between the University of Oslo and the University of Tromsø - The Arctic University of Norway, with the University of Oslo as project owner.
 The Hylleraas Centre was established in 2017.

 The Centre for Earth Evolution and Dynamics (CEED) is hosted by the Department of Geosciences at the University of Oslo, Norway.
 CEED aims to explore the mechanisms that link volcanism and near-surface deformation with deep Earth processes.
 CEED was established in 2013 and is directed by Professor Trond Torsvik.

-The research centre is located at the Oslo University Hospital and the aim is to reprogram cancer cells in order to make ways for new kinds of cancer treatment.
+The research centre is located at the Oslo University Hospital with participants from the Faculty of Mathematics and Natural Sciences.
+The aim is to reprogram cancer cells in order to make ways for new kinds of cancer treatment.

 Developing an integrated open access organ on chip platform for drug discovery